Mass Effect Legendary Edition Tops the New Zealand Charts

-Mass Effect Legendary Edition has debuted in first place on the New Zealand charts, according to IGEA for the week ending May 19, 2021.
+Mass Effect Legendary Edition has remained in first place on the New Zealand charts, according to IGEA for the week ending May 23, 2021.

 Here are the top 10 best-selling titles in New Zealand for the week: